hmslima/sambahsacompletegrammar/sambahsa.md

 language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!

 But an auxiliary language surely would help us immensely.
 A neutral language that can be learned in matter of months would greatly reduce language barriers.
+Why not be more efficient in the scope of the international communication?

 BUT WHY LEARN SAMBAHSA?
 -----------------------